-We have audited the accompanying statements of assets and liabilities, including the schedules of investments, of Runway Growth Credit Fund Inc. (formerly known as GSV Growth Credit Fund Inc.) (the Company) as of December 31, 2017 and 2016, and the related statements of operations, changes in net assets and cash flows for each of the two years in the period ended December 31, 2017, and for the period from August 31, 2015 to December 31, 2015, the related notes to the financial statements (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2017, and for the period from August 31, 2015 to December 31, 2015, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of assets and liabilities, including the schedules of investments, of Runway Growth Credit Fund Inc. (the Company) as of December 31, 2018 and 2017, and the related statements of operations, changes in net assets and cash flows for each of the three years in the period ended December 31, 2018, and the related notes to the financial statements, (collectively, the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2018 and 2017, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2018 in conformity with accounting principles generally accepted in the United States of America.